wingify/across-tabs/README.md

 ### Scripts

-* `npm run build` - produces production version of the library under the `dist` folder
+* `npm run build` - produces production version(minified) of the library under the `dist` folder
-* `npm run dev` - produces development version of the library and runs a watcher
+* `npm run dev` - produces development version(unminified) of the library and runs a watcher to detect file changes.
 * `npm run test` - well ... it runs the tests :)

 ### Contributing